jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) Total deductions is the total, calculated as at a particular time, of— (a) the amount described in subsection (2); and
   (b) the amount described in subsection (3); and
-  (c) the amount of a deduction under section EE 25.
+  (c) the amount of a deduction under section EE 25; and (d) the total amount of previous deductions under section DB 65 (Allowance for certain commercial buildings).
 First amount for purposes of subsection (1)
 (2) The amount is all amounts that 1 or more of the following provisions has required to be subtracted from the item’s adjusted tax value since the start of the 1993–94 income year:
   (a) section EE 52(2):